Serena1432/Katheryne/README.md

 - [X] Send notifications (on-screen messages) to the computer from Discord
 - [X] Refocus the game window if it minimizes unexpectedly
 - [X] Remotely shut down the computer (only if the owner is away or explicitly allows it)
+- [X] Remotely execute any commands on the computer (for BOT owner only)
 - [X] Notify when the computer isn't plugged in, the battery is low, temperature is high or a driver error, requiring physical intervention
 - [X] Check the connection between the user and computer through Steam Remote Play (experimental, may not work on some devices)

-* **Note:** Any changes with computer settings (physical input lock, brightness, volume, etc.) will be restored after restarting the computer.
+**Note:** Any changes with computer settings (physical input lock, brightness, volume, etc.) will be restored after restarting the computer.
 So if you encounter any errors when using the BOT, you just need to restart the computer.

 ### Commands coverage